-With so few planes – flying so full – this is not as much fun as it used to be.
+With so few planes – and every airplane flying so full – this is not as much fun as it used to be.
 Getting bumped sucks.

 Airlines offer travel agencies ‘AD 75’s’ – Which is 75% off your airfare.
 VERY big agencies get ‘AD100’s’ – yep, 100% off (aka “free”!).